trezor/trezor-firmware/CONTRIBUTING.md

-# Contribute to Trezor Core
+# Contribute to Trezor Firmware

 Please read the general instructions you can find on our [wiki](https://wiki.trezor.io/Developers_guide:Contributing).